base698/Informant/readme.md

 		get_machines: function(cb) {}
 	}
 ```
 The limit is the number of records you want to return.
 The first record received is the number of records to expect.
+The find callback (cb) should emit the total record first, then a null record when finished.

 The supplied stores are: